#1 Lack of identity

 #3 Weak main villain

-I had an inkling that DNA² might go downhill when episode 2 featured a very out-of-place action scene with Junta teleporting around the place to beat up goons when in his playboy persona, but such action scenes then vanish until making a sudden return alongside supposed villain Ryuuji.
+I had an inkling that DNA² might go downhill when episode 2 featured a very out-of-place action scene.
+Junta starts teleporting around the place to beat up goons with nothing beforehand signaling that such superpowers exist at all.
+Such action scenes then vanish until making a sudden return alongside supposed villain Ryuuji.

-Ryuuji is Tomoko’s disloyal, possessive boyfriend, who grows resentful and jealous of Junta after Tomoko finally leaves him.
+Ryuuji is Tomoko’s disloyal, possessive boyfriend, who grows jealous of Junta after Tomoko finally leaves him.
 I like his story context, but the way he is presented as a villain is handled poorly.
-After that showdown in episode 2, he disappears from the plot until the final few episodes, where he gains the power to shapeshift and begins causing problems while masquerading as Junta.
+After that showdown in episode 2, he disappears from the plot until the final few episodes.
+There he gains the power to shapeshift and begins causing problems while masquerading as Junta.
 Oh, and he gets poorly-justified superpowers on top of the shape-shifting thing.
 Being able to kick people through solid walls just came with the package apparently.

 Ryuuji needed a more consistent build-up to make his role as main villain work, which also needed a different show entirely.
-Ryuuji goes from a selfish rich boy to a masked super-villain with flowing sci-fi robes who takes on entire rooms full of thugs, which is just another lurching shift to another genre & tone for an already conflicted show.
+Ryuuji goes from a selfish rich boy to a masked super-villain who takes on entire rooms full of tough guys.
+It’s yet another lurching shift to another genre & tone for an already conflicted show.

 I could see this working if DNA² was an action-comedy anime to begin with.
 Perhaps having Karin try to stop Junta with force as his transformation into the mega playboy becomes harder to control, until eventually the two are forced to cooperate when Ryuuji becomes the greater threat to both of them.
 It would make better use of the cool sci-fi themes that are clearly Katsura’s forté and I know for a damn fact it’d be more interesting than watching Junta help a girl control her farts.